We are part of the official Tulemar Resort with access to all of Tulemar’s amenities included in the villa rental price!

-Tulemar has the only private beach on the Central Pacific of Costa Rica.
-That means you can relax in the beach chairs, use the Kayaks, and even order room service, all without anyone bothering you or trying to sell you anything.
+Tulemar has a limited access beach making it the most private and safe beach in Costa Rica.
+You can relax in the beach chairs, use the Kayaks, and even order room service, all without anyone bothering you or trying to sell you anything.
 Tulemar’s beach is also the only beach in the area that is safe to use at night.
 If sitting on the beach at night, listening to the ocean and watching the stars is on the agenda, Tulemar is where you want to be!

 Tulemar is the safest place in Costa Rica.
 Half the family want to go ATV or fishing, while the other half wants to enjoy Tulemar beach?
 No reason to worry at all about family members that just want to enjoy Tulemar, they will be safe and happy when you get back!
 Want to go for a walk on the beach at midnight?
 In Tulemar, it will be just you, some hermit crabs, the stars and the Ocean!

 There is more wildlife in Tulemar than in any national park in Costa Rica.
 It is the busiest Monkey, Sloth and Macaw corridor in the world.
 Tulemar is also home to the sloth rehabilitation center, and Tulemar offers guided sloth walks daily.
 Monkeys will visit the balcony several times a day, so make sure not to leave any food out!
 Several scarlet macaws, hummingbirds and toucans also live in Tulemar, so make sure to bring your camera!